Haiderr89/Ahlan-Market-React-Front-End/README.md

 ## Description:
-The ***TripBuddy*** Website is a user-friendly platform for creating and managing trip itineraries, built with **HTML, CSS, JavaScript, EJS, MongoDB, Bootstrap, and Express.js**.
-Users can add trip details like country, status, and notes, and have the ability to edit, delete, or view each trip.
-This project was chosen to showcase dynamic web development and CRUD operations, making trip planning a seamless and interactive experience.

 The ***Ahlan Market*** website is a dynamic online marketplace where users can buy and sell both new and used items, as well as offer services.
 Built with **HTML, CSS, JavaScript, MongoDB, Bootstrap, React and Express.js which is fully MERN stack**.
 The platform allows users to list products, interact through a comment section for inquiries, and manage their listings with ease.
 This project highlights the power of full-stack web development and CRUD operations, creating a seamless and interactive shopping experience.

 ## Getting started: